edwardgoldring/website/content/home/about.md

 # Biography

 I am a Lecturer (Assistant Professor) in the [Department of Politics at the University of York](https://www.york.ac.uk/politics/).
-I study authoritarian politics, mainly from a global comparative perspective as well as sometimes focusing on North Korea.
+I study authoritarian politics, mainly from a global comparative perspective, as well as sometimes focusing on North Korea.

 My book manuscript, *Purges: A Dictator's Fight to Survive*, examines the causes of elite purges and their effects on autocratic survival.
 I argue that dictators do not just purge elites in response to coup threats; popular threats also influence purges.
 Further, rather than fomenting instability, purges help dictators survive.